 if the AP corresponds to the nontransmitted BSSID in a multiple BSSID set, then the value of the Address 2 (TA) field in the MAC header of the frame shall be set to the transmitted BSSID in the multiple BSSID set (see 11.1.4.3.4 (Criteria for sending a response)).

+if the frame is a Probe Response frame from a mesh STA affiliated with a mesh MLD operating on the link, then the value of the Address 2 (TA) field in the MAC header of the frame shall be set to the MAC address of the mesh STA.

 the value of the Address 1 (RA) field in the MAC header of the frame shall be the MAC address of the receiving STA affiliated with the MLD corresponding to that link.

 if the frame is a Management frame, the value of the Address 3 field in the MAC header of the Management frame shall be set based on 9.3.3.1 (Format of (PV0) Management frames).

-if the frame is a Data frame, the value of the Address 3 field and the Address 4 field (if present) in the MAC header of the Data frame shall be set based on Table 9-60 (Address field contents for Data frames transmitted by nonmesh STAs) and the settings of the To DS and From DS bits in the MAC header of the Data frame (see 9.2.4.1.4 (To DS and From DS subfields)), where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.
+if the transmitting STA is a nonmesh STA and the frame is a Data frame, the value of the Address 3 field and the Address 4 field (if present) in the MAC header of the Data frame shall be set based on Table 9-60 (Address field contents for Data frames transmitted by nonmesh STAs) and the settings of the To DS and From DS bits in the MAC header of the Data frame (see 9.2.4.1.4 (To DS and From DS subfields)), where the BSSID is the MAC address of the AP affiliated with the AP MLD corresponding to that link.

+If the transmitting STA is a mesh STA and the frame is a Data frame or a Multihop Action frame, the value of the Address 3 and the Address 4 field in the MAC header of the frame shall be set as described in 9.3.5 (Frame addressing in an MBSS).

 TGm editor, please update the contents of the 4th paragraph in this subclause as shown below:

-For a frame sent by a STA affiliated with the MLD with Address 1 field set to a group address (if allowed as described in 9.3.1 (Control frames), 9.3.2 (Data frames), and 9.3.3 ((PV0) Management frames)), the value of the Address 2 field, the Address 3 field (if present), and the Address 4 field (if present) in the MAC header of the frame shall be set as defined in 9.3.1 (Control frames), 9.3.2 (Data frames), and 9.3.3 ((PV0) Management frames), where the BSSID is the following:
+For a frame sent by a nonmesh STA affiliated with the MLD with Address 1 field set to a group address (if allowed as described in 9.3.1 (Control frames), 9.3.2 (Data frames), and 9.3.3 ((PV0) Management frames)), the value of the Address 2 field, the Address 3 field (if present), and the Address 4 field (if present) in the MAC header of the frame shall be set as defined in 9.3.1 (Control frames), 9.3.2 (Data frames), and 9.3.3 ((PV0) Management frames), where the BSSID is the following:

 if the STA is an AP, then the BSSID is the MAC address of the AP